-Within a no-core shell-model framework, the $A$-particle state $\ket{\mathfrak{a} J^{\pi}M}$ of the $^{20}$Ne composite system is calculated for particle laboratory coordinates.
+Within a no-core shell-model framework, the $\ket{\Psi_{^{20}{\rm Ne}(0^+_{\rm gs})}^{ J^\pi (M)}}$ state of the $^{20}$Ne composite system is calculated for particle laboratory coordinates.
 We note that, as detailed in Ref. \cite{DreyfussLESBDD20}, this state is exactly factorized to intrinsic and c.m. wavefunctions.
-The c.m. contribution is in the lowest HO energy and entirely integrated out in \eqref{eq:SAwithOverlap}, yielding a translationally invariant cluster wavefunction.
-In addition, the cluster state in \eqref{eq:SAwithOverlap} is normalized, that is, there is full antisymmetrization among the clusters.
+The c.m. wavefunction is in the lowest HO energy and entirely integrated out in \eqref{eq:SAwithOverlap}, yielding a translationally invariant cluster wavefunction.

-At large distance $r$, the cluster wavefunction $u_{\nu I \ell}^{J^\pi}(r)$ for bound states should asymptotically approach the exact Coulomb Whittaker function, $W_{-\eta, \ell+\frac{1}{2}}$:
+At large distance $r$, the cluster wavefunction $u_{\ell}(r)$ for bound states should asymptotically approach the exact Coulomb Whittaker function, $W_{-\eta, \ell+\frac{1}{2}}$:

-where $\eta$ is the Sommerfeld parameter and the $C_{\nu I \ell}^J$ coefficient is the asymptotic normalization coefficient (ANC).
+where $k=\sqrt{2\mu B}/\hbar$, with $B$ being the cluster separation energy and $\mu$ the reduced mass, $\eta$ is the Sommerfeld parameter, $\eta=\mu Z' Z''/\hbar^2k$, with $Z'$ and $Z''$ being the proton numbers of each of the clusters.
+The $C_{\ell}$ coefficient is called the asymptotic normalization coefficient (ANC).
 In this study, we use the SA-NCSM cluster wavefunction of Eq. \eqref{eq:SAwithOverlap} in the interior and the exact Coulomb function at large distances, both of which are matched using logarithmic derivatives within an R-matrix framework~\cite{DescouvemontB10}, as often done in many-body approaches (see, e.g.,\cite{BridaPW2011,KravvarisQHN2024,mercennemp19,DreyfussLESBDD20}).
 This, in turn, determines the ANC.
-While various methods exist for calculating ANCs (see, e.g., \cite{Brune_PRC66_2002,NollettW2011,Timofeyuk2010}), we use the prescription of Ref. \cite{SargsyanLSMDD23}, which utilizes \eqref{eq:ANC}, while retaining the microscopically calculated SF, the norm of $u_{\nu I \ell}^{J^\pi}(r)$ of Eq. \eqref{eq:SAwithOverlap}.
+While various methods exist for calculating ANCs (see, e.g., \cite{Brune_PRC66_2002,NollettW2011,Timofeyuk2010}), we use the prescription of Ref. \cite{SargsyanLSMDD23}, which utilizes \eqref{eq:ANC}, while retaining the microscopically calculated SF, the norm of $u_{\ell}(r)$ of Eq. \eqref{eq:SAwithOverlap}.
 This prescription benefits from the use of SA-NCSM to calculate the interior wavefunction, as sufficiently large model spaces are critical to achieve accurate descriptions in the interior.